North American Computational Linguistics Open competition (NACLO) 2020

 The competition starts promptly at 8:45 am, and will end at 12:00 pm.
 Please plan to arrive 30 minutes early (i.e., around 8:15 am), to allow for the time needed to find the room and sign in.

-The competition will take place at the University of North Texas Research Park, in rooms F204 and the Human Intelligence and Language Technologies (HiLT) Lab, F205.
+The competition will take place at the University of North Texas Discovery Park, in rooms F204 (Laboratory for Recreational Computing) and F205 (Human Intelligence and Language Technologies Lab).

-More details about the Olympiad, including the competition rules and practice problems, are available from the central NACLO site.
-Top scorers in the local Open Competition will be eligible to compete in an Invitational Competition on Thursday, March 7, 2019.
-Winners of the Invitational Competition will be eligible to compete in the International Linguistics Olympiad.
+Further details about the competition, including the contest rules and practice problems, are available from the central NACLO site.
+Top scorers in the open round of the competition will be eligible to compete in the invitational round on Thursday, March 5, 2020.
+Winners of the invitational round will be eligible to compete in the International Linguistics Olympiad.
 More information is available in the handbook for this event.

 How to Register

-Interested students can participate in the local competition at the University of North Texas.
+Interested students can participate in the open round of NACLO at the University of North Texas.
 Participating students will have to register for the contest online with the central organization at http://www.nacloweb.org/register_student.php.

 Day of the Event

 If you are driving and someone is just dropping you off, there is no need to have a visitor parking tag.
 Just have your driver drive past the parking guard house and turn to the left and they can drop you off at the front door of the building (if you ride the UNT Discovery Park bus, it will also drop you off at the front of the building).
 If you want to park for the duration of the event, please make sure to stop at the gate to ask about visitor parking.
 The best place to park is probably the first parking lot in the back.
 From that back parking lot, you should enter the building at the door to the left of the loading docks, near the end of the soccer field.
 Once inside, go up the stairs and then look for the signs for the Computer Science Department.
 The NACLO registration desk will be right in front of F204.